How do I find the IRR of my investment in Kubera?

 Optionally you many enter the cost of the asset and Kubera shows you the how your investment is doing (IRR).
 You may enter just a simple Cost Basis or the ongoing Cash Flow (if you are constantly putting in and taking out money from this investment), and Kubera calculates the IRR of the investment.
 This is how it works.

-After you entered the asset and see its current value, click on the row's details button and go to the Returns tab.
+After you entered the asset and saw its current value, click on the row's details button and go to the Returns tab.

 Enter the Cash Flow of the investment.
 Cash In is all the money that you invested or contributed to the asset over time.
 E.g. The cost of the asset, the maintenance charges etc. When you withdraw some money out of the investment, it's Cash Out.
 E.g. The money you get when you sell the asset (fully or partially).
 Or dividends and rewards.
 Or the rent you receive for your investment property.

-Tip: Start off by entering the total money you put in till date or the current cost basis as Cash In as of today.
+Tip: You may start by entering the total money you put in till date or the current cost basis as Cash In.
 This helps in starting afresh if you have a long history of cash in/out entries.

 When you add a new asset in Kubera, the Returns tab will default to enter the Cash Flow, as it’s a better way to track returns for most investments.
 If you enter just the cost basis, whenever you make a contribution or withdrawal, you have to recalculate the cost basis and update it.
 It’s a lot more simpler to enter the cash in and out as they happen.
-But if you want to stick to entering Cost Basis, just hit 3 dots > Enter Cost Basis (Find this menu right above the Cash Flow table).
+But if you want to stick to entering Cost Basis, click on Enter Cost Basis

 The Returns tab will show Cost Basis if the connected account already provides it.
 You can switch to Cash Flow by clicking on the link given below.
 You may manually enter Cost Basis or Cash Flow even for connected accounts.